markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 ```
 ![Git Issue Contact-Form Success](assets/lesson-1/820-contact-git-issue.png) <br />
 Notice from the image that this issue was also assigned and labelled to provide more detail to the development team.
 Here is a list of the issues we must create for our development team we have received from the management team.
-Let's make the rest of the issues needed to complete version 2.0 of Run Buddy.
+Let's make the following five separate issues needed to complete version 2.0 of Run Buddy.
 1) Title: Advanced layouts using Flexbox<br>
 Branch: `feature/flexbox`
 2) Title: Mobile responsiveness with Media Queries<br>